cds-snc/digital-canada-ca/content/en/blog/posts/always-a-challenge.md

 ---
-title: "The first one is always a challenge..."
+title: The first one is always a challenge...
+description: >-
-description: "During our engagement sessions, people told us that the government needed to identify ways to enable non-traditional players to work with government and co-create solutions.  "
+  During our engagement sessions, people told us that the government needed to identify ways to enable non-traditional players to work with government and co-create solutions.
 author: Mario Garneau and Wendy Luciani
-date: 2017-12-07 09:00:00 -0400
+date: '2017-12-07 09:00:00 -0400'
 image: /img/cds/blog-always-a-challenge-2017.jpg
-image-alt: "The homepage of the Impact Canada Challenge Platform"
+image-alt: The homepage of the Impact Canada Challenge Platform
-translationKey: "always-a-challenge"
+translationKey: always-a-challenge
+thumb: /img/cds/thumbnails/blog-always-a-challenge-2017.jpg
+processed: 1550672961655
 ---
 During our [engagement sessions](/beginning-the-conversation/full-report/), people told us that the government needed to identify ways to enable non-traditional players to work with government and co-create solutions.